-The course is scheduled for April 25, 26, May 8 & 9, 2020.
+The course is re-scheduled from the spring of 2020 and will take place on October 31 & November 1 and November 14 & 15, 2020.
 The instructors for the course are Brenda Bolliger MSW, RSW, RMFT-SM and Susan Winter Fledderus RP, RMFT-SM, RSW.
 Both Brenda and Susan bring a dynamic teaching style which promises to keep you engaged.
 They have provided training, consultation and supervision in the field of Individual, Couple and Family therapy for over 20 years.

 The course emphasizes the integration of supervision theory with selected supervision practice issues.
 It features a critical review of several major models of clinical supervision and a focus on facilitating the co-evolving supervision-therapy systems.
 Participants will develop and articulate a personal model of supervision.
 This course requires intense participation in a range of academic, interactive and reflective exercises designed for professional development.

 This advanced clinical course is designed for experienced therapists who want to expand their practice to include training and supervising of other clinicians as they develop their skills in individual, couple and family therapy.

 Each training day will include a mix of didactic presentation, interactional learning exercises, and large- and small-group discussion.
 Participants will:

 - Develop an understanding of the theories and methods of various models of supervision.